moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 - Does the MR require a lot of dev environments setup that team members outside the Environments group are likely to not have?
 - Is the MR part of a larger effort for which a specific team member already has all the context?

-During initial or domain reviews, team members are encouraged to share the broader context in a comment to help a maintainer perform their review efficiently.
+During the initial review, team members and domain experts are encouraged to share the broader context in a comment to help a maintainer perform their review efficiently.
 This context may cover:

 - Known limitations;
 - Edge cases;